Online shopping bonus categories can be one the most lucrative if you use them right.

 Pay using a merchant app

 If you frequent merchants such as Starbucks that allow you to pay through their app, use this option whenever possible to rack up online shopping bonus category rewards on in-person purchases.
+You may also double-up on rewards this way by earning both credit card rewards and loyalty points with the retailer.

 Keep a close eye on your card’s terms and conditions